Dana-Nurse/food_waste_project/README.md

 ## Acknowledgments

-Special thanks to the Makers Software Engineering Foundations course for the knowledge and inspiration during the development of this project.
+Special thanks to the Makers Software Engineering Foundations course for the knowledge I gained on their course during the earlier part of this year, which helped me develop this project.